glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 ((RIEDL: do we have anything to say about AI?))

-== Quadrant III: Creative Player, Analytical Adjudicator This quadrant covers games with highly creative agents and low‑creativity adjudicators.
+== Quadrant III: Creative Player, Analytical Adjudicator This quadrant covers games with highly creative agents where adjudication is tightly fixed and leaves little room for interpretation  .
 Common patterns in this quadrant include highly expressive, low‑procedural‑complexity games with a procedural adjudicator.
 This includes the vast majority of board games with a social element and rigid scoring rules, such as _Quo Vadis_, _Article 27: The UN Security Council Game_, and _The Resistence: Avalon_. @martinenghi_llms_2024

 This quadrant has been of recent interest to the AI research community because some of the games in this quadrant involve natural language in limited contexts.
 For example _Diplomacy_ allows for natural language negotiations between players.
-The Cicero agent @meta_fundamental_ai_research_diplomacy_team_human-level_2022 (((RIEDL: this citation is weird, should be author names))) demonstrated that natural language negotiation could be incorporated into reinforcement learning loops.
+The Cicero agent @meta_fundamental_ai_research_diplomacy_team_human-level_2022
+// ((RIEDL: this citation is weird, should be author names))  ((GLENN: oddly enough this is how its listed in the original followed up with riedl as the org first so keeping it until told to override )) demonstrated that natural language negotiation could be incorporated into reinforcement learning loops.
 This was possible, however, because the negotiations only occur within a prescribed stage of gameplay and does not affect ajudication, which can be automated.
 Duing ouurvperod, isqudnt receivdteIts rigid adjudication and procedural agent designs make evaluation straightforward and repeatable, which helps explain its popularity in AI competitions and benchmarking (e.g., Meta’s Cicero @meta_fundamental_ai_research_diplomacy_team_human-level_2022).